Trust And Trustee Disputes

 Trusts are powerful vehicles established to disburse assets with the oversight of a trustee who has certain fiduciary duties and is responsible for acting in the best interests of the estate.
 When beneficiaries of the trust suspect that the trustee is not acting in the best interests of the estate, disputes can arise that often end up in court.

-At Aceto, Bonner & Prager, PC, the lawyers are experienced in handling trust and trustee disputes, providing strategic solutions to uncover the truth and resolve the matter as efficiently as possible.
+At Aceto, Bonner & Cole, PC., the lawyers are experienced in handling trust and trustee disputes, providing strategic solutions to uncover the truth and resolve the matter as efficiently as possible.

 If you are a trustee who is being accused of mismanaging an estate or if you are a beneficiary who suspects the trustee is breaching his or her fiduciary duties, call the Boston-based firm today to learn your rights and options.
 Call 617-209-2998 or toll free at 800-716-2851.